btcpayserver/prestashop-plugin/GUIDE.md

 If you want to test the integration, use a BTCPayServer which is running on testnet.
 A sane default has been provided.

 ## Making a release
-Run `make` and add it to a tag or upload it yourself to your server.
+Run `make` and tag it or upload it yourself to your server.

 ## Server Requirements

 + PrestaShop 1.7.6+
-+ PHP 7.1+
++ PHP 7.2+
 + Curl PHP Extension
 + JSON PHP Extension
-+ Install PHP bcmath module
++ BCMath PHP Extension
++ SSL must be enabled
 + Be sure your BTCPay server is whitelisted by Prestashop server
 + Be sure your Prestashop server is whitelisted by BTCPay server